 If you can still muster up enough energy to get out and enjoy the Florentine food scene, the consider booking a Foodie Tour and savour the incredible Tuscan flavours right in the heart of Florence.

-Consider indulging in the this top rated 3.5-Hour Authentic Florence Beers & Bites Walking Tour where you’ll tour the Oltrarno area of Florence, stoping along the way to sample some of Florence’s best foods and beers!
+Consider indulging in this top-rated 3.5-Hour Authentic Florence Beers & Bites Walking Tour where you’ll tour the Oltrarno area of Florence, stopping along the way to sample some of Florence’s best foods and beers!

 2 Days in Florence Italy: Day 2

 Although you’ve ticked off some of the city’s major sites on your first day, there’s still much more to see!
 Hopefully you’ve had a good night’s rest and ready to tackle day 2 in Florence.